Luke Robinson (rugby league): International

 While at Huddersfield he played for England against the New Zealand Māori at the end of 2010.
 He played in the 2010 Rugby League Four Nations against New Zealand, Australia and Papua New Guinea games, scoring 2-tries.

 On 9 February 2016 Robinson announced his retirement from the sport due to a hip injury. and was awarded a Testimonial.

 Coaching

-He is currently Head coach of Huddersfield Giants Under 19's Academy team and in 2018, led the team to a first ever grand final semi final, in the end, losing out to eventual champions Wigan Warriors.
+In 2018, he led the Huddersfield Giants Academy team to a first ever grand final semi final, in the end, losing out to eventual champions Wigan.

-After Simon Woolford's resignation Luke was appointed Head Coach of the Huddersfield Giants in September 2020.
+After Simon Woolford left, Robinson was appointed Interim Head Coach of the Huddersfield Giants in September 2020.

+He was announced as Head coach of Huddersfield replacing Ian Watson in September 2024.

+Under Robinson, Huddersfield would lose their opening nine games of the 2025 Super League season before earning their first victory over the campaign which was a 12-10 win over Hull F.C. at Magic Weekend.

+Robinson would eventually guided Huddersfield to a 10th placed finish on the table in the 2025 Super League season.